 Qualify to sit for the ASCP MB Exam in 24 Months

 The George Washington University’s (GW) online Master of Science in Health Sciences (MSHS) in Molecular Diagnostic Science degree examines the latest nucleic acid-based technologies to provide you with the skills and practical experience to solve complex issues in molecular diagnostics and clinical pathology.
-GW’s comprehensive online program is one of few that combines molecular diagnostics, diagnostic genetics, and biotechnology coursework with a real-world clinical rotation experience.
+GW’s comprehensive online program is one of few that combines molecular diagnostics, diagnostic genetics and biotechnology coursework with an in-person clinical laboratory rotation experience.